Papua New Guinea - More PNG Facts

-The Eastern Highland Province is a one hour flight north from Port Moresby or half an hour from Lae or Mount Hagen.
+The Eastern Highland Province is a one-hour flight north of Port Moresby or half an hour from Lae or Mount Hagen.
 Once there, you are surrounded by steep, rugged mountains covered in dense rainforest graduating to subalpine vegetation.

-The valleys are blanketed in grass and the panoramic views contain every imaginable shade of green.
-Altitude varies from 600 metres in the south to Mt Michael's 2,750 metre summit.
+The valleys are blanketed in the grass and the panoramic views contain every imaginable shade of green.
+The altitude varies from 600 metres in the south to Mt Michael's 2,750-metre summit.

 Goroka, the largest town and capital lies at 1,600 metres or 5,000 feet above sea level.

 The Sepik river has no actual river delta and stains the sea brown for up to 50 kilometres.
 It is said islanders off the coast can draw fresh water straight from the sea.

 The Sepik is navigable for almost its entire length and winds down through the land resembling a huge, brown, coiling serpent.
 The force of the river tears great chunks of mud and vegetation out of the river banks and at times these drift downstream as floating islands.

 West Sepik or San-daun Province is near the Irian Jaya border and is inhospitable terrain.
 It is home to the Upper Sepik people who move around in long, narrow dug-out canoes.
 Travel is always difficult as there are no roads and the rivers are narrow.